-Although the University strongly encourages all members of its community to report violations of the Sexual Harassment, Sexual Violence, Relationship Violence, and Stalking Policy to law enforcement, it is the victim's choice whether or not to make such a report, and victims have the right to decline involvement with the police.
-Whether a victim reports the crime to the police, or not, if the alleged offender is a member of the University community, the victim has a right to proceed to seek University discipline against the offender.
+Although the University strongly encourages all members of its community to report violations of the Sexual Harassment, Sexual Violence, Relationship Violence, and Stalking Policy to law enforcement, it is the victim/survivor's choice whether or not to make such a report, and victim/survivor's have the right to decline involvement with the police.
+Whether a victim/survivor reports the crime to the police, or not, if the alleged offender is a member of the University community, the victim/survivor has a right to seek University discipline against the offender.

-For support and assistance in pursuing criminal charges, victims are encouraged to contact Special Services, regardless of how long it has been since the incident occurred.
+For support and assistance in pursuing criminal charges, victim/surivors are encouraged to contact Special Services, regardless of how long it has been since the incident occurred.